kytrinyx/problem-specifications/exercises/linked-list/instructions.md

 # Instructions

-Your task is to write a prototype for managing train routes, represented as a doubly linked list.
+Your task is to write a prototype for managing train routes.

 You don't need to worry about arrival and departure times at the stations for the prototype.
 Each station will simply be represented by a number.